Choosing when is the best time to go to Disneyland is not actually as hard as it may seem.

 But note that these off-peak times might also mean some rides undergo maintenance and park opening hours might also be reduced.

-What days are best to visit Disneyland?
+What days of the week are best to visit Disneyland?

 Mid-week helps.
 We avoided the weekend just by chance and were rewarded with a few less strollers and mobility scooters.
 Tuesday, Wednesday, Thursday is ideal.

-Disneyland or California Adventure?
+Should I visit Disneyland or California Adventure?

 Soaring Over California is still one of my favourites and if you get there early, like we did last time, no one was there at all so we whizzed in and were seated in our flying machine within three minutes for an airborne glide over California, which includes the smell of oranges when you get to Orange County.